 An uplink TBF may be operating in either non-extended uplink TBF mode or extended uplink TBF mode, see sub-clause 9.3.1b.
 An uplink TBF operating in RLC non-persistent mode shall operate in extended uplink TBF mode.

-The extended uplink TBF mode is not applicable for an uplink EC-EGPRS TBF.
-The use of the Countdown Value (CV) is instead optional in an uplink EC-EGPRS TBF and it may be used to prolong the TBF, see sub-clause 9.3.1.4.
-The CV shall however always be included for the last RLC uplink data block of the uplink EC-EGPRS TBF.
+The extended uplink TBF mode is not applicable for an uplink EC TBF.
+The use of the Countdown Value (CV) is instead optional in an uplink EC TBF and it may be used to prolong the TBF, see sub-clause 9.3.1.4.
+The CV shall however always be included for the last uplink RLC data block of the uplink EC TBF.